 Nan Jeanne Aspinwall Gable Lambell was born in New York in 1880.
 She lived in Liberty, Nebraska for most of her early years, although she would later claim to have been raised on a cattle ranch in Montana.

 By 1899 Nan was performing as “Princess Omene,” an oriental dancer.
 Sometime in either 1905 or 1906, she began appearing as the “Montana Girl,” an expert horsewoman, sharpshooter, and lariatist.
 In 1906 she was billed — along with husband Frank Gable — as a “Lariat Expert.”
 They performed with the combined Buffalo Bill’s Wild West and Pawnee Bill’s Far East Troupe.
 Later, she and Frank had their own vaudeville show, Gable’s Novelty Show, until Frank’s death in 1909.
 Nan died in 1964.

 Nan Aspinwall (RG3513.PH6-4f)

-Photographs and mementos of Nan Aspinwall's career as an oriental dancer, a sharpshooter, and a vaudeville act fill six scrapbooks in the collections of the Nebraska State Historical Society.
+Photographs and mementos of Nan Aspinwall’s career as an oriental dancer, a sharpshooter, and a vaudeville act fill six scrapbooks in the History Nebraska collections.
 The girl who rode horseback from San Francisco to New York and back in 1911 on a bet from Buffalo Bill led a colorful life that produced no shortage of material to fill these volumes.